 CIS International Accreditation is validated and recognised by Ministries and Departments of Education in countries around the world as a mark of quality assurance.
 Via cooperative agreements with regional accreditation bodies in the United States of America, the CIS Protocol is endorsed for use as the framework for accreditation internationally by two U.S. regional accrediting bodies: the Middle States Association of Colleges and Schools (MSA) and the Western Association of Schools and Colleges (WASC), and the New England Association of Schools and Colleges (NEASC).
 In Australia, CIS is recognised by the Victoria and Queensland State Departments of Education, and by ONESQA in Thailand.
 Independent educational association recognition includes the Council of British International Schools in the UK, the British Schools of the Middle East and the Federation of British International Schools in Southeast Asia.

-625 of the top universities in the world are part of the CIS membership community.
-They recognize and value the mark of CIS International Accreditation, targeting students who graduate from CIS-Accredited schools for admission to their institutions.
+638 of the top universities in the world are part of the CIS membership community.
+They recognise and value the mark of CIS International Accreditation, as they consider students who graduate from CIS-Accredited schools for admission to their institutions.
 This verifies CIS International Accreditation as a mark of high quality, due to the rigor of international education provided to student graduates of CIS-Accredited schools.
-Accordingly, universities and colleges in the United States and around the world fully recognize and accept students’ transcripts from CIS-Accredited schools.

 - International Alliance